Goal: Practice async callbacks with

-Monday Goal: Start by following along with the example from Exploring Asynchrony with setInterval and setTimeout.
-Then choose one of the following projects to build.
-Build out the game logic, including using async callbacks with
+Monday: Follow along with Exploring Asynchrony with setInterval and setTimeout.
+Then select one of the projects listed below to build for the next two days.

-Tuesday Goal: Continue to build out your game and use Giphy’s API to incorporate GIFs.
-If you have extra time, experiment with different ways of making API calls and refactor to use promises (see Tuesday night’s homework).
+Tuesday: Then on the second day, aim to use the Giphy API to incorporate GIFs into your game.
+If you fully complete one project before the end of the second day, experiment with different ways to make API calls, and refactor your codebase to use promises, as depicted in Tuesday night homework.
 You are also welcome to incorporate a different API in your project if you wish.

 Continue to build out the logic from the game in this weekend’s lessons.
 Add levels, difficulty settings and different items.
 In addition to the bear’s food level, consider adding other levels such as a mood level, sleep level, etc.